Murat745/django_hw_13/README.md

-# It's my educational django project aimed to understanding the ways that aggregate values can be generated and returned using Django queries.
+# Educational project of homework 13.
-Django-debug-toolbar, select_related, prefetch_related, aggregate, annotate, Q, F
+It's my educational django project aimed to understanding the ways that aggregate values can be generated and returned using Django queries using django-debug-toolbar, select_related, prefetch_related, aggregate, annotate, Q, F, etc.